Palawan: Calauit Game Preserve and Wildlife Sanctuary

 A game reserve and wildlife sanctuary of exotic African animals and endangered endemic animals of Palawan.
 It is on Calauit Island in Busuanga.
-The reserve was established on August 31, 1976, by virtue of the Presidential Decree No. 1578.
+The reserve was established on August 31, 1976, by virtue of the Presidential Proclamation No. 1578.
 The explanation the Ferdinand Marcos administration gave for establishing the park was that it was responding to the appeal of the International Union for Conservation of Nature (IUCN) to help save African wildlife.
 However, the IUCN, which has a policy against relocating animals outside of their natural range, bears no record of such a request.

-Since 2009, management of the area has been the responsibility of the Office of the Palawan Council of Sustainable Development.
+Since 2009, management of the area has been the responsibility of the Office of the Palawan Council for Sustainable Development.

 Coron Reefs, Coron Bay, Busuanga

 Seven lakes surrounded by craggy limestone cliffs attract hundreds of nature lovers to Coron Reefs in Northern Palawan, near the town of Coron.

 Busuanga Island, whose main town is Coron, is the jump-off point for numerous dive operators.
-The principal dive sites are World War II Japanese shipwrecks sunk on September 24, 1944, by US Navy action.
+The principal dive sites are World War II Japanese shipwrecks sunk on September 24, 1944, by United States Navy action.
 They range in depth from 12 m to 43 m.

 Kayangan Lake

-Accessible by a steep 10-minute climb, the crystal-clear waters of Lake Kayangan are nestled into the mountain walls; underwater is like a moonscape.
+Accessible by a steep 10-minute climb, the crystal-clear waters of Kayangan Lake are nestled into the mountain walls; underwater is like a moonscape.
 There's a little wooden walkway and platform to stash your things if you go for a swim.
 Don't expect privacy or quiet, though, as the lake, an Instagram favorite, is overwhelmed by the cellphone-wielding masses during peak hours.
 To avoid the crowds you'll need to visit on a private tour early in the morning or late in the afternoon.